 She had a name of one of Pat’s sisters, Angel Fitzgerald.
 Pat had no idea.

 “It was kind of amazing because I didn’t know any of this was going on,” said Pat.

 Kelle found a few phone numbers for different women named “Angel Fitzgerald.”
 She didn’t know which one might be her mother’s sister.
 So she gave a few of the numbers to her mother.
 One of the numbers she called, she asked for Angel Fitzgerald.
-When the woman said it was she asked she was the same Angel Fitzgerald looking for “Charlotte Farmer.”
+When the woman said it was, Kelle asked her if she was the same Angel Fitzgerald looking for “Charlotte Farmer.”
 It was.
 Pat was stunned.